 Editor’s Note: This story appeared in 2010 as one in a series called “The Year of the North Carolina Vacation.”
-To view the additional destinations featured in that series, click here.
-You can also find an Our State exclusive Travel Guide for this destination by scrolling down.
+Visit ncartmuseum.org for up to date information about the museum and its exhibits.

 For decades, the North Carolina Museum of Art showed off its treasures inside a brown brick box — a featureless rectangle that looked half like a high school and half like a bunker.
 Inside, the paintings were crowded together, often downstairs in dim and windowless chambers, so the experience of seeing Monet felt like rooting through your uncle’s basement.

 Today, Museum Director Larry Wheeler stands at the front door of his $84 million expansion and gestures grandly to the rows of birches and magnolias, the fountains, the pond with floating lily pads, and the spot at the front door reserved for Rodin.
 He swoons when he describes the building’s silvery skin made of anodized aluminum, which reflects the waving tree branches and the passing clouds.

 And when he opens the front door, you see soft, filtered sunlight pouring in through floor-to-ceiling windows.
 The walls are stark white, a background so blank that blues and greens jump off the canvas.
 It’s bright enough to read a newspaper, but hardly a light bulb is lit.

 “It’s just too exciting,” says Wheeler, beaming like a kid with a new bike.
 “There’s nothing else like this.
 Everyone says it’s a game-changer.”